kazimberkayozkilic/book-app-api/README.md

 Each section is organized within its own branch on Git.
 To view all branches in the repository, use the following command: `git branch -a`

 To switch from one branch to another, use the following command: `git checkout <branch_name>`

-- **Microsoft.AspNetCore.JsonPatch 9.0.0**: Support for the JSON Patch format, allowing partial updates to resources.
-- **NLog.Extensions.Logging 5.3.15**: Integration of NLog for logging and error tracking.
-- **System.IdentityModel.Tokens.Jwt 6.14.1**: JWT support for authentication and authorization.